mperham/blog/_posts/2014-12-17-expvar-metrics-for-golang.md

 memory and GC data which the Go runtime exposes.
 This type of functionality is always what I've wanted in production and with almost no effort.
 Sweet.

-Here's a very early prototype I'm working on right now.
+Here's a prototype I'm working on right now.
 You modify your Go daemon to expose the expvar memory data and Inspeqtor Pro can give you this real-time memory visualization.

 ![memory and gc visualizer](/wp-content/uploads/2014/12/mem-viz.png)